Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Secure Set-based State Estimation Algorithm

-The stability analysis of this error bound is provided in Section~\ref{sec:stability} by using a point-based secure estimator.
-Nonetheless, we remark that this error bound is significantly smaller in practice than the error bounds obtained by point-based secure estimators.
+We remark that this error bound is significantly smaller in practice than the error bounds obtained by point-based secure estimators.
+To illustrate this point, we revisit Example~\ref{example:running} for the case where fewer than half the number of sensors are attacked.